can you count to ten?

 The words come from Unicode's CLDR and Omniglot, with Wiktionary as the referee.
 The speaker counts and the language stories come from Wikipedia and linguistics references, one source per fact, nothing invented.
 The type is the Baloo family and its cousins from Google Fonts.
 The voices are ElevenLabs.
 Built by sheets.works, mostly by pressing the arrow key and listening.

-count to ten · a sheets.works data drop · every word verified twice
+count to ten · a sheets.works data drop · words verified twice, voices still being checked

 how it works